Planned Giving Opportunities

-An estate plan--the plan for long-term giving and giving after your death--is the best way to ensure that your personal and financial goals are achieved.
+An estate plan--the plan for long-term giving and giving after your death--is the best way to ensure that your personal and financial charitable goals are achieved.
 And it is the best way to make sure that your estate will help the people you care about and the causes you support.

 Planned giving offers the greatest opportunity for individuals to make their largest gift to an institution or cause.
 AMBS encourages you to create an estate plan and to include AMBS in your long-term giving.

-Start with objectives
+Start with your objectives

 Effective estate plans are based on specific objectives—well thought out and carefully spelled out in writing.
 These should be reviewed at least every three years to make certain they still meet your needs and expectations.

 Your will (or your living trust) should be considered the foundation of your estate plan.
-Your will accommodates the disposition of most of your assets, but not all of them.
+Your will accommodates the distribution of most of your assets, but not all of them.
 Some of your assets will be distributed independently of the provisions of your will.
 These assets may include property, which is jointly owned; some trust benefits; life insurance proceeds; individual retirement accounts; pension funds; other employee benefits; and outright lifetime gifts to family and charity.